eddayyy/Answer-d/README.md

    The application boasts a user-friendly and responsive design, ensuring seamless navigation and interaction across various devices and screen sizes.

 ### 7. **Intuitive UI**
    The intuitive user interface ensures that the user can easily navigate through different sections and find the required information without hassle.

-### 8. **Security**
-   The platform adheres to high security standards, ensuring user data is protected and interactions within the platform are secure.

-## Technology Stack
+## Tech Stack

 - **HTML5:** For structuring the content of the web application.
 - **CSS3:** For styling and layout, ensuring a responsive and attractive interface.